Furkanzmc/qtdevcon-community-driven-coding-guidelines/slides.md

 <!--
 - Struggle with the paradigm shift
+- Paradigm shift, Engelbart, mother of all demos, Xerox.
 - Started out with me writing down what I learn and solutions to my mistakes.
 - Good Qt et al documentation, lone line videos, but scattered
 - Make it a more open conversation.